shaniber/pathfinder_characters/Lighthouse Kid.md

 			Range: Close (35 ft.)
 			Components: V, S
 			SR: No
 			Effect: You fire a small orb of acid at the target dealing 1d3 points of acid damage.
 			Target: One missile of acid
-			DESC: You fire a small orb of acid at the target dealing 1d3 points of acid damage.

 		Arcane Mark (Universal)
 			Saves: None